-1. To assist advertisers and to help comply with l.C. above, we recommend that all advertisements be approved by either the Director of Student Activities and the Dahl Centennial Union or the Assistant Dean for Student Life.
+1. To assist advertisers and to help comply with l.C. above, we recommend that all advertisements be approved by either the Director of Student Activities and the Dahl Centennial Union or the Assistant Dean for Student Engagement.

 2. The print shop will not print ads without notification of approval.

 3. To enhance your event, we recommend you have a theme.
 This will help with identification of the event and advertising.

 4. The word party may only be used when it is used as part of the theme or used as a noun in the advertisement (i.e., Halloween Party, Christmas Party, Beach Party).

 5. The Luther Mail Center also abides by the above guidelines.

 6. Final decision on acceptable advertisements is up to the discretion of the Director of Student Activities and the Dahl Centennial Union and the Assistant Dean for Student Engagement.

 5.1.1 The following statement and policies reflect Luther’s compliance with FERPA, the Family Educational Rights and Privacy Act of 1974, commonly known as the Buckley Amendment.
 A college acquires a great amount of information regarding its students.
 Because Luther College respects the students’ rights of privacy, this information is considered confidential.
 These records are essential if administration and faculty are to understand individual students and assist them in facilitating their development.
 Due to the confidentiality of these records a student has the right to expect the college not to release information about him or her to anyone other than those prescribed by law, unless it has his or her written consent.
 Only legal compulsion or the immediate security of persons or college property justifies the college’s revealing to unauthorized personnel, without the student’s permission, anything more about the student than the dates of his attendance, the nature and date of the degree awarded, place of residence while at the college, and other directory information in 5.2.1. below.